Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 Travelling in Djibouti: between sea and desert

-Djibouti is a young, tiny state of 23,000 km2 with a million inhabitants divided between 2 ethnic groups (65 % Issas and 35 % Afars), of Muslim religion.
-Djibouti is independent since 1977, four languages are spoken there (Arabic, French, somalia and afar).
-Its economy, which is not based on agriculture, is mainly based on on the activity of its port, which is the compulsory transit point for imports of the neighboring Ethiopia.
+Djibouti is a young tiny state of 23000 km2 with a million inhabitants divided between 2 ethnic groups (65 % Issas and 35 % Afars), of Muslim religion.
+Djibouti is independent since 1977, four languages are spoken there (Arabic, French, Somali and Afar).
+Its economy, devoid of agriculture, relies mainly on the activity of its port, which is the obligatory place of passage for imports from neighbouring Ethiopia.

 Its position at at the entrance to the Red Sea, and at the crossroads of the African and Asian continents. and European, gives it a geostrategic importance that explains the presence of the permanent military presence on its soil of the Chinese, American and French armies, to name only the most important ones.